New Hampshire boasts the oldest legislative chambers still in use by the legislature.

 ran into him a week later in Unity at the Obama/Clinton Rally and he introduced

-me to his wife... great times in NH!!! -ttwilliams01@hotmail.com
+me to his wife... great times in NH!!!
+T. Williams We met a state representative while there who shared some

 New Hampshire Capitol Website